Amid grim outlook, IMF says things could get better, or worse | Malay Mail

 A faster recovery

-The other possibility is that the recovery is faster than forecast, as effective containment of the virus leads to “less precautionary behavior by households and firms once the lockdowns are lifted.”
+The other possibility is that the recovery is faster than forecast, as effective containment of the virus leads to “less precautionary behaviour by households and firms once the lockdowns are lifted.”

 It also assumes governments continue the spending measures to support businesses and households with “no partial rollback in response to the improved outlook.”